najmus-sakib-hossain/check/.github/LANGUAGE_INTEGRATION_SUMMARY.md

 ## ✅ Successfully Integrated Languages

-We have successfully extended Biome CLI with support for **3 additional languages** using external Rust libraries:
+We have successfully extended Biome CLI with support for **4 additional languages** using external Rust libraries and tools:

 ### 1. TOML (via Taplo)
 - **Extensions**: `.toml`